muhib116/wooEasyLife/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Woo Life Changer is an all-in-one WooCommerce plugin that elevates your eCommerce experience by integrating advanced tools for automation, tracking, and management.
+Woo Easy Life is an all-in-one WooCommerce plugin that elevates your eCommerce experience by integrating advanced tools for automation, tracking, and management.

 == Description ==

-**Woo Life Changer** is a comprehensive WooCommerce plugin designed to enhance store management and customer engagement.
+**Woo Easy Life** is a comprehensive WooCommerce plugin designed to enhance store management and customer engagement.
 It combines powerful features with a user-friendly interface to simplify operations and improve efficiency.

 ### **Key Features**